 Karen R. Harris is the Mary Emily Warner Professor in the Mary Lou Fulton Teachers College at Arizona State University.
-She has worked in the field of education for over 35 years, initially as a general education teacher and then as a special education teacher.
-Her research focuses on informing and improving theory, research, and practice related to writing development among students with high incidence disabilities, students who struggle academically, and normally achieving students.
+She has worked in the field of education for over 40 years, initially as a general education teacher and then as a special education teacher.
+Throughout her teaching and research career, she has chosen to work in highly diverse schools in low income areas due to her commitment to improving teaching and learning for all students.
+Her research focuses on informing and improving theory, research, and practice related to writing development among students with high incidence disabilities, students who struggle with writing, and normally achieving students.
 She is interested in validating instructional approaches for heterogeneous classrooms derived from integrating multiple, evidence-based theories.
 She developed the Self-Regulated Strategy Development (SRSD) model of strategies instruction; SRSD has been most extensively researched in the area of writing, although researchers have also addressed applications in reading, math, and homework.
-Former editor of the Journal of Educational Psychology, Dr. Harris is senior editor of the American Psychological Association Educational Psychology Handbook (2012).
-She is a senior editor (along with Steve Graham) of the What Works for Special Needs Learners series published by Guilford Press.
-She is co-author or co-editor of several books and numerous articles, and has served on editorial boards for journals in special education, educational psychology, and general education.
+Former editor of the Journal of Educational Psychology, Dr. Harris was also senior editor of the American Psychological Association Educational Psychology Handbook (2012).
+She is the lead editor (along with Steve Graham) of the What Works for Special Needs Learners series published by Guilford Press.
+She has served as Co-PI for over 10 million dollars in funding and is co-author or co-editor of 14 books and over 200 peer-reviewed articles and chapters, and has served on editorial boards for journals in special education, educational psychology, and general education.
 She is a Fellow of both the American Psychological Association and the American Educational Research Association.
+She served as President of Division 15, Educational Psychology, of the American Psychological Association.
 She has served as President of the Division for Research of the Council for Exceptional Children and as an officer or committee member for the American Educational Research Association and the American Psychological Association.
 She has also served on committees or panels for organizations, including the National Institute of Child Health and Human Development, the International Reading Association, and the International Society for the Advancement of Writing Research.
-She has received several awards including the Career Research Award from the International Council for Exceptional Children, the Samuel A. Kirk Award from the Division of Learning Disabilities, and the Distinguished Researcher Award from the Special Education Interest Group of the American Educational Research Association, Her current research focuses on practice-based professional development in SRSD for general and special educators (focusing on outcomes among both teachers and students), and on using technology to improve literacy instruction.
+She has received several awards including the Career Research Award from the International Council for Exceptional Children, the Samuel A. Kirk Award from the Division of Learning Disabilities, and the Distinguished Researcher Award from the Special Education Interest Group of the American Educational Research Association, Her current research focuses on continued refinement of SRSD, development of new writing and reading strategies to address Common Core State Standards, practice-based professional development in SRSD for general and special educators (focusing on outcomes among both teachers and students), and on using technology to improve literacy instruction.